General Conditions – Maison Botanique

 Article 2 – Booking and payment

-- You can book by phone or online.
+- You can book via the website or email.

-- During the week you can book from at least 2 nights, in the weekend from at least 3 nights.
+- You can book your stay from at least 2 nights.

 - Prices may vary according to high and low season.